harisnaeem395/Synthetic-Dataset-Generation-using-Domain-Randomization/README.md

 # Domain Randomization for Visual sim-to-real Object Pose Estimation

-The project develops a synthetic dataset using Domain Randomization.
+The project develops a synthetic dataset using Domain Randomization (DR) for industrail parts used in Diesel engine assembly.
+Modificiations are done in the physical dynamics in the form of textures, colours, background and lighting.

-The work is ongoing.
-Initial results are shown below.
+The work has been completed as part of Masters Thesis in Robotics and Artificial Intelligence at Tampere University (2022).

+# Requirements

+The work has been implmeneted using:

+Ubuntu 20.04 and ROS Noetic
+Blender 3.1.0
+Ignition Gazebo 6 (Fortress version)
+Python 3.8
+Detectron2 v0.6 (CUDA 10.2)

 Original Dataset